 The nephew’s aunt—who’d raised him since his single-parent mother had died before he entered kindergarten—was the most important person in his life.
 Her final days in hospice, as far as he was concerned, became her worst days.

+There was no nephew.
 I am making most of this up, based on my thousands of calls to people grieving in the first days after the death of a loved one.
-There was no nephew.
-No aunt.
-And the “type of thing” that “should never happen” could’ve been many different possibilities:
+And there was no aunt.
+The “type of thing” that “should never happen” could include many different possibilities:

-- A social worker made a promise to bring a list of local companies for caregiving options, but never did.
+- A social worker made a promise to bring a list of local companies for caregiving options, but never followed through.

-- A hospice physician had said she’d visit the family in the morning, but didn’t arrive until late afternoon.
+- A hospice physician had scheduled a visit with the family in the morning, but didn’t arrive until late afternoon.

 - A chaplain said a prayer that was explicitly Christian, but the patient was Buddhist.

 I could keep adding to this list of disappointments.
 All of them are possible, but none of what I mentioned happened to this fictional family with a “nephew” desperately hoping his beloved “aunt” would have a calm, easy, gentle death.

 In his view, she did not have a good death.